oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 ## Credential Stuffing Attacks {#credential-attacks}

-The authorization challenge endpoint is capable of directly receiving user credentials and returning authorization codes.
+The native authorization endpoint is capable of directly receiving user credentials and returning authorization codes.
 This exposes a new vector to perform credential stuffing attacks, if additional measures are not taken to ensure the authenticity of the application.

 An authorization server may already have a combination of built-in or 3rd party security tools in place to monitor and reduce this risk in browser-based authentication flows.
-Implementors SHOULD consider similar security measures to reduce this risk in the authorization challenge endpoint.
+Implementors SHOULD consider similar security measures to reduce this risk in the native authorization endpoint.
 Additionally, the attestation APIs SHOULD be used when possible to assert a level of confidence to the authorization server that the request is originating from an application owned by the same party.

 ## Client Authentication {#client-authentication}